 - The kids use their book points to bid on various items and the highest bidder wins the item.

 Here is a sample of what the letters and tracking sheets look like…

-I really like this program because it gave the kids something to look forward to at the end of the year, promotes writing and math skills, and strategy/critical thinking skills.
-Since my daughter loves to bake, she bid on a lot of cooking items (she had a running “favorites” list).
-She ended up winning a cupcake holder, cupcake baking pan, paring knives, kitchen rolling-pin with cookie cutters, books, toys, stickers, and more.
+I like this school reading program because it gave the kids something to look forward to at the end of the year, promotes writing and math skills, and strategy/critical thinking skills.
+Since my daughter loves to bake, she bid on a lot of cooking items (she had a running “favorites” list) and had to battle it out to win items on her ‘wish list’.
+In the end, she won a cupcake holder, a cupcake baking pan, paring knives, a kitchen rolling-pin with cookie cutters, books, toys, stickers, and more.